LynnMHouston/LynnMHouston/README.md

 Current Role: Program Analyst at GSA | PowerShell Enthusiast | Writer & Editor

-Interests: Automating workflows, analyzing data, improving government accountability, and creating clear, engaging content.
+Interests: Automating workflows, analyzing data, improving government transparency and accountability, and creating clear, engaging content.

 Learning: Always exploring new ways to use scripting and automation to solve real-world problems.
 Currently learning to knit!